The Affordable Care Act and Your Community

 Learn more on Navigators, Certified Assistance Counselors, In-Person Assisters, Insurance Agents and Brokers

 - To access the funding opportunity announcement, visit: http://www.grants.gov, and search for CFDA # 93.332.

 - View the Navigator FOA Pre-Application Webinar Power Point Slides

 - Read the finalized regulations that update the requirements applicable to Navigators.

 - Learn more about Navigators

 - Final Regulations

 Frequently Asked Questions on the Affordable Care Act:

 News and Information

 The Affordable Care Act is being implemented incrementally, in sections over time.
-News releases, blog posts and MyCare videos summarize major provisions of the law and can be found here: www.hhs.gov/news.
+Read the most recent news releases, blog posts and MyCare videos summarize major provisions of the law.